Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

 .. \forall p \in P, \forall t \in Tol, \forall c \in Col : T(C(p), c) \leq t

 ..
-With C() defining the colour at the given point, and T() defining the tolerance
+With C() defining the color at the given point, and T() defining the tolerance
-..    between the two given colours.
+..    between the two given colors.

 Area Size and Shape
 -------------------

 Area Size and Shape add that nifty extra functionality to DTM's.
-*Area Size* defines the area that should all match the colour with the given tolerance.
+*Area Size* defines the area that should all match the color with the given tolerance.
 *Area Shape* is currently not implemented, mainly because we haven't found a good use for area shapes.